 There are good reasons for this policy, ranging from a basic respect for the free press and free expression, to the First Amendment.
 But, today, facial recognition is quickly becoming available on a wide scale.
 The results of just one company unleashing photo recognition on the Internet could be huge.
 Obama Administration to Look into Facial Recognition Technology.
 YouTube Videos Tweets Comments The National Telecommunications and Information Administration (NTIA) is to hold parleys soon regarding what is seen as a very potent technology.

 Facial recognition technology is a process of pinpointing individuals for all sorts of purposes.
 It spells dire results for people who value their privacy and confidentiality.
 Especially, the commercial consequences seem to be a source of trouble in future times when this technology will have reached its apogee.
 The White House especially took an interest in this new force which has both good and bad consequences.
+The technology is a consumer target tool as well as a creative strategy enhancer for economically viable enterprises.
+And of course it serves to identify individuals online or offline.
 However, there are hurdles in the way of its complete acceptance.
 Facial recognition technology has been employed in surveillance systems, Internet services, gaming devices and smart phones.
-Source: The Verge Updates Update: 11 Tweets.
+Source: The Verge Updates Tweets.